 Positioning screws ensure accurate placement of the RICON S VS connector.
 To facilitate accuracy and installation time, it is recommended to predrill the structural positioning screw locations during member fabrication.
 Note that structural screws cannot be reused if the connector requires adjustment.
 Install one structural positioning screw into the hole highlighted at the top of the plate.
-Check to ensure alignment is maintained and then install the second structural positioning screw into the hole highlighted at the bottom of the plate.
+Check to ensure alignment is maintained and then install the second structural positioning screw into the hole highlighted at the bole highlighted at the bole highlighted at the bole highlighted.